 • a cord that is too short.

-I got me a magnifier lamp off 8 diopter magnification because it was mentioned for doing precision work, which obviously I thought would be great for miniature making.
+I got myself a magnifier lamp of 8 diopter magnification because it was mentioned for doing precision work, which obviously I thought would be great for miniature making.

 Turns out I have to sit really close to my objects to see well.
 So it probably would be better for things like jewelry or watches, things that are even smaller and finer.
 I now regret not getting a lamp with diopter 5, I think that would have been better for my specific needs!

-And here it is, 5 reviews for you off magnifying lamps!
-Reviews.
+If you wonder by now what kind of magnifying lamp to get, then here it is, 5 reviews for you of magnifying lamps!